-MACsec Connection Across Intermediate Switches
+MACsec Connections Across Intermediate Switches

-Prior to Cisco IOS XE Gibraltar 16.10.1, MACsec connection between end devices in a WAN MACsec deployment with the intermediate switches as the Cisco Catalyst 9000 Series Switches was not supported.
+Prior to Cisco IOS XE Gibraltar 16.10.1, MACsec connection between end devices which have WAN MACsec configured with the intermediate switches as the Cisco Catalyst 9000 Series Switches was not supported.
 The encrypted packets were dropped if WAN MACsec was configured on the end devices with MACsec not configured on the intermediate switches.
 With the ClearTag feature implemented on the ASIC, the switch forwards the encrypted packet without parsing the MACsec header.
+Below topology displays how the encrypted packets are forwarded through the intermediate switches with L2 switching.